CSNLWigner/cogtom_transfer_learning/README.md

 - Sigma(CT) vs. sigma(GT).ipynb
 - Normative vs. alternative permutations.ipynb

+#### PRIOR ENTROPY OF THE HIDDEN STATES
+- Prior entropy of the hidden states.ipynb
+Data simulation: prior_entropy.py
+Simulated data: prior_entropy.py (csvs with entropies for each participants)

 #### CODES FOR PERMUTING THE INFERRED INTERNAL MODELS

 >> TO DO <<